 How to Calculate Car Accident Damages

-Economic damages compensate victims for financial losses with a clear and verifiable dollar value.
+Damages (compensation) in Tennessee car accident claims include two main categories.
+A police report in a car accident claim can support your case: economic damages and non-economic damages.
+Economic damages compensate victims for financial losses with a transparent and verifiable dollar value.
 Calculating them is as straightforward as compiling the figures and adding them up.
 Depending on the specifics of the case, these losses might include:

 - Medical expenses, such as hospital bills, surgeries, medications, rehabilitation, and anticipated future medical care